jboss-dockerfiles/wildfly/README.md

     docker build --rm=true --tag=jboss/wildfly .

-## Image internals [updated Dec 13, 2018]
+## Image internals [updated Oct 4, 2022]

-This image extends the [`jboss/base-jdk:11`](https://github.com/jboss-dockerfiles/base-jdk/tree/jdk11) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
+This image extends [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin/tags) jdk (11 by default) centos7 image, installs the wildfly server and sets up the jboss environment similar to [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
 Please refer to the README.md for selected images for more info.

 The server is run as the `jboss` user which has the uid/gid set to `1000`.